 A search for winter wardrobe necessities, however, is one of the best excuses to go thrifting.
 Hey, brand-new sweaters are extremely expensive!
 I’m lucky to live in a place where the thrift stores often teem with high-quality items that have been gently used (if at all)–and with a keen eye and a lot of patience, it’s possible to find some very unusual, unique pieces while still participating in the reuse and recycling of perfectly good items.

 Don’t believe me?
 Check out this $4 sweater and $2 necklace from my most recent thrifting quest!

 I absolutely love the little belt detail on this sweater–I’m usually not fond of baggy knitwear (though if I’m spending the day reading instead of going to work, I often cuddle up in an oversized sweatshirt!) so I appreciate the way in which this buckle gives the sweater shape.

 I couldn’t believe my luck when I saw this sand dollar necklace tangled in the bottom of the clearance jewelry bin!
 During my trip to Maine in May, I found a good number of actual sand dollars on the beach, and I’ve been fascinated by their fragile beauty ever since.

-Keep an eye out for this necklace’s starring role in an upcoming outfit post as the perfect mermaid-like accessory for my trip back home to Hawai’i: while the sweater will keep me warm up until I board the plane!
+Keep an eye out for this necklace’s starring role in an upcoming outfit post as the perfect mermaid-like accessory for my trip back home: while the sweater will keep me warm up until I board the plane!